chiperific/promistasks/README.md

 ## Decisions
 - Footer: Anyone logged in can create a task
-- Archiving property in app (when no open tasks) removes from GT.
-  -- right now, for everybody (through the mode.l)
-  -- Tasks only archive for the user that clicks it (through controller) -- Seth should choose

 ## FUTURE
-1. Use the Google Ruby API instead of HTTParty
+1. Use the Google Ruby API instead of HTTParty https://developers.google.com/tasks/quickstart/ruby
 2. Application model: client && property
 3. Maintenance request model: client && property public form with limited options for types of errors
   - Looks up property by client